-Despite updates to current policy requirements, biodiversity is demonstrably declining in the UK.
+Despite updates to policy, biodiversity is declining in the UK.
 The National Biodiversity Network’s State of Nature 2019 report outlines a 13% decrease in the abundance of species between 1970 and 2016.

-In order to tackle this decline, developments should always try and follow this mitigation hierarchy:
+To tackle this decline, developments should aim to follow this mitigation hierarchy:

-By considering biodiversity net gain as early as possible in the design process you can reduce the risk of completing a scheme with a net loss.
+By considering net gain as early as possible in the design process, you can reduce the risk of completing a scheme with a net loss.
 Creating a development with a net loss is not only a risk on the local biodiversity, but it could result in substantial offset costs.

-Under the new law, any habitats created for biodiversity net gain will need to be protected and managed to reach the agreed output for a minimum of 30 years.
-This will need to be proven to the local authorities.
+Under the new law, any habitats created for biodiversity net gain will need to be protected and managed as agreed for a minimum of 30 years.

-Our team of experts will produce a management plan that will provide all the information and data needed to help achieve a successful programme.
+Our team of experts will produce a long term management plan that will provide all the information and data needed to help achieve a successful programme.

-The RSK Habitat Management team can help you with the implementation and long-term management to ensure successful on-site habitat creation and management.
+Our Habitat Management team can help you with the implement any habitat improvements on site and assist with long-term site management.